momentohq/pelikan-twitter/src/rust/proxy/momento/README.md

 ### momento-proxy Docker image

-Running the momento-proxy image to run the Momento proxy.
+You can run the `momento-proxy` container by pulling it from [Momento's](https://momentohq.com/) [docker hub registry](https://hub.docker.com/u/gomomento) with following commands.

 ```
 docker pull gomomento/momento-proxy